 Regarding the application essays:

-- Description of your work: listing is sufficient
+- Description of your work: listing is sufficient or resume

 Please email all completed CPE applications for the FY2023 – FY2024 CPE Year to RRVAMCChaplainService@va.gov.
 If you have any questions, please feel free to contact the Chaplain Service main office at 502-287-5322.